earthly/earthly/docs/installation/installation.md

 For instructions on how to install `earth` for CI use, see the [CI integration guide](../guides/ci-integration.md).

+### Installing from source

+To install from source, see the [contributing page](https://github.com/earthly/earthly/blob/master/CONTRIBUTING.md).

 ## Configuration

 If you use SSH-based git authentication, then your git credentials will just work with Earthly.
 Read more about [git auth](../guides/auth).